Brent-Liu/Brent-Liu/README.md

-Hi, I’m @Brent-Liu
+Hi, I’m @Brent-Liu.
-I’m interested in programming, singing and sleeping I’m currently learning React
+Looking for 2021 software developer engineer (new grad)

 How to reach me: lcncufe@gmail.com

 <!---